LostInBrittany/Android-TB-2017-AndroidSimpleChatTB/README.md

 ### Step-01: Create the activities

-In this step you're going to create the three main Activities for the SimpleTchat:
+In this step you're going to create the three main Activities for the SimpleChat:
 `SignupActivity`, `SigninActivity` and `MessageActivity`:

 ![Activities](./img/005.png)